 Where is the Finisterre

-During my travels in Spain and France I was able to understand that each population has its own legends and traditions and with the meaning of “Finisterre” different places are identified.
-In ancient times, this definition is suitable for the Strait of Gibilterrra, where the Romans claimed that beyond the columns of Hercules the unknown would swallow the daredevils who dared venture, but among the Celtic populations there were other places considered impassable.
+This definition was appropriate in antiquity for the Strait of Gibilterrra, where the Romans claimed that beyond the Pillars of Hercules the unknown would swallow the daredevils who dared to venture, but among the Celtic peoples there were other places deemed impassable.

 Finisterre is simply where the world ends.